-The new Sustainable Finance Disclosure Regulation [SFDR] came into effect in March 2021.
+As of March 2021 the new Sustainable Finance Disclosure Regulation [SFDR] came into effect.
 This regulation is developed to drive sustainable investment.
 The SFDR will have big impact on asset managers, banks and fund brokers.
-In the past months we have published a blog series focusing on the SFDR, the obligations, the timelines, the definitions and the indicators to help you get your head around the subject.
-And to ensure you are well prepared for the new regulation.
+We offer you a complete blog series focusing on the SFDR, the obligations, the timelines, the definitions, and the Adverse Sustainability Impacts Statement to help you get your head around the subject.
+In our blog posts we focus on the impact of this regulation to you as a Financial Market Participant to ensure you are well prepared for the new regulation.

-This blog post was first published on December3, 2020 and updated on April 13, 2021.
+This blog post was first published on December3, 2020 and updated on August 25, 2021.

-Complexities related to indicators and metrics
+Complexities related to SFDR indicators and metrics